-An important parameter which is required in manifold applications is the determination of the carbon, hydrogen, nitrogen and sulfur content in organic matrices.
-The optimum analysis technique for quantifying these four elements at the same time is high temperature combustion (HTC) in an oxygenated atmosphere.
+An important parameter that is required in manifold applications is the determination of the carbon, hydrogen, nitrogen and sulfur content in organic matrices.
+The optimum analysis technique for quantifying these four elements at the same time is high-temperature combustion (HTC) in an oxygenated atmosphere.

 Throughout the combustion process, carbon is oxidized to carbon dioxide, sulfur to sulfur dioxide, and hydrogen to water.
 Subsequently, the nitrogen oxides which are created during the combustion process are reduced to elemental nitrogen gas in a downstream reduction furnace.
 Helium has been the most popular inert carrier gas chosen historically, but because of possible helium shortages argon has also become more common in recent years.

 After the combustion and reduction steps, the detection of the analysis gases produced (N2, SO2, CO2, and H2O) can be done in two different ways:

 - A series of separate infrared and thermal conductivity detectors for a gas-specific quantification